mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-results-2025.md

 #### Results

-In 2024, we had 424 requests for data from 2 live systems in the Patient Scope through FHIR via two different test apps.
+In 2025, we had 1795 requests for data from 4 systems in the Patient Scope through FHIR via four different test apps.

 #### Discussion

-We did not have any client requests to implement Patient FHIR apps in 2024, and only had our regular testing elements in specific live systems to demonstrate FHIR connectivity.
-There are active plans to connect other apps for live client use in 2025, including CommonHealth and several healthcare-partner developed apps.
+We did not have any client requests to implement Patient FHIR apps in 2025, and only had our regular testing elements in specific live systems to demonstrate FHIR connectivity.
+6 of the 1795 requests were from a testing 3rd party late in the year vs our internal testing.

 ### Measure 31: FHIR EHR Provider Scope